The Isle Dragon Roars by jeuxvideo.com

 Battles that lack depth

 While the Queen of the Kingdom asks her bravest warriors to defeat a dragon that sows confusion in the region, Aragon a young hero eager for gold coins decides to kill the creature to pocket the reward.
 Alone and far too weak to accomplish this task, he decides to form a team of adventurers to bring the dragon’s head back to the queen.
 The team will, however, have to deal with a group of heroes much more competent than them who keep pushing them against each other.
 Difficult to do more classic, even if it is pleasant to embody the eternal latecomers.
 However, this agreed pitch is saved by the humoristic features of the narrator and the few staging surprises that the game has in store for us.
 Voice of Cards is a light game that regularly manages to make us giggle.
 For example, at the start of the game, one of our heroes destroys a front door after trying to push and pull it before realizing… that it was a sliding door.
-These kinds of events are frequent and punctuate an adventure that we enjoy.
+This type of event is frequent and punctuates an adventure that we travel with pleasure.
 To fully appreciate it, however, it will be necessary to go over the traditional not very subtle banter and a little heavy jokes on the appearance of our heroes and heroines to which the J-RPGs have accustomed us.

 While Voice of Cards manages to blow us away thanks to its solid storytelling and pleasing visuals, the same can’t really be said for its combat system.
 If the clashes are not without interest, they never really take off during the ten hours constituting the adventure.
 After putting together their team of three adventurers, the player then selects their equipment and active and passive abilities.
 He then takes part in many fights encountered randomly or during missions.
 During clashes, he selects the attack most suited to the situation.
 The traditional weakness system is present and represents the only gameplay subtlety of the title.
 Fire enemies are sensitive to ice, others fear wind or lightning, etc. Spells have different Gem costs.
 Knowing that you win a gem every turn, you have to take this parameter into account to have enough of these stones to cast the spell of your choice at the right time.